Rewrite (video game): Fan disc and Rewrite+

 To advertise Harvest festa!, Good Smile Racing produced an itasha (a car featuring illustrations of anime-styled characters) of a 2008 Daihatsu Hijet Cargo decorated with images from the game, and drove it around Japan between May 30 and July 26, 2012.
 The car was put onto the Japanese Yahoo!
 Auction website on September 3, 2012 and sold for 1,806,000 yen after starting the auction at 1 yen.
 Like the previously held Rewrite Fes., Key hosted a promotional event on June 10, 2012 called Rewrite Harvest festa!
 Fes. in Akihabara.
 The event featured live performances by NanosizeMir and Aoi Tada, as well as on-stage discussions of development staff members Tonokawa and Orito, and voice actors featured in the game.

 Key released an updated version of Rewrite titled Rewrite+ on July 29, 2016 for Windows.
 It includes various improvements and revisions to the scenario led by Romeo Tanaka, and additional illustrations not in the original game.
 Rewrite+ contains the additional content featured in the consumer ports, including fully voicing over 500 characters, and the official character art of Inoue.
 Rewrite+ came bundled with Rewrite Harvest festa!, a remix album titled Selene featuring music from both Rewrite and Harvest festa!, a CD containing recordings of the Internet radio show Radio Rewrite, and an original card from the Weiß Schwarz trading card game.
 Prototype released a PlayStation 4 version with the additional content from Rewrite+ on March 23, 2017.
 An English version of Rewrite+ was released by Sekai Project on December 17, 2021.
-Sekai Project will also release Harvest festa! in English.
+Sekai Project also released Harvest festa! in English on July 14, 2025 (with it releasing earlier on July 5 for Kickstarter backers).